-2. How will state or local laws and/or ordinances impact your hours of operation?
+2. How do state or local laws and ordinances impact your hours of operation?

 3. How will you staff your establishment during your hours of operation?

-Consider these questions when determining your staffing needs:
+Consider these questions when determining your restaurant's staffing needs:

 4. What exactly will your closing time signify?